jaredbull/astro-datareduction/README.md

 List/array manipulation:
 - listmax_remove.py (remove 2 largest values from list1 and associated values from list2 asuuming both are in same order)

+Other:
+- jupyterthemes.ipynb (set jupyter notebook to darkmode)